kb3gzo/bb-rad/README.md

 # About

-daloRADIUS (http://www.daloradius.com) is an advanced RADIUS web management application aimed at managing hotspots and general-purpose ISP deployments.
+BB-RAD (http://www.daloradius.com) is an advanced RADIUS web management application aimed at managing hotspots and general-purpose ISP deployments.

-daloRADIUS is written in PHP and JavaScript and utilizes a database abstraction layer which means that it supports many database systems, among them the popular MySQL, PostgreSQL, Sqlite, MsSQL, and many others.
+BB-RAD is written in PHP and JavaScript and utilizes a database abstraction layer which means that it supports many database systems, among them the popular MySQL, PostgreSQL, Sqlite, MsSQL, and many others.